Homework PracticeSign Up

 Question 3mcq

-Which answer shows correct understanding of classify epithelial tissues?
+Which answer shows correct understanding of epithelial tissues and their protective, absorptive or secretory roles?

 Question 4mcq

-Which statement should a Grade 9 student remember about Explain connective tissue functions?
+Which statement should a Grade 9 student remember about connective tissues and how they support, bind, protect or transport materials?

 B.Nervous tissue receives and transmits impulses for coordination.